 Platform Power: Unlocking the Value of Digital Transformation

-So says Van Alstyne in this must-read Trailblazer interview.
-He reveals how value creation is moving from inside the organization to outside the organization—and why this important shift has profound implications for companies like yours.
+In this thought-provoking interview, Alstyne breaks down the power of platform economics, why value creation is moving from inside the organization to outside the organization, and why this important shift has profound implications for companies everywhere.

 MVA: The book grew out of a sense that information is becoming increasingly important.
 IT covers the information asset—and how it drives productivity and innovation.
 How it changes over time.
 The network effect derives from information.
 And corporate valuations stem from information.